13% HST not included. Payment details here.

 All of our DSL packages have the following upfront and overage costs:

 With Toronto Free‑Net's high-speed Internet services, the first and last month are due in advance, just like rent for an apartment.
 Payments can be annual or monthly.

 Please add 13% HST to all prices.

 To receive any service, you must be a member of Toronto Free‑Net.
 Membership is free of charge.
 Fill out the online membership form, then show proof that you are who you said in your application (because you are becoming a voting member).

-The residential DSL setup fee is charged when you order a new DSL connection.
-It also applies if you switch between ADSL1, ADSL2+, and BVDSL connections.
+The residential DSL or cable setup fee is charged when you order a new DSL connection.
+The setup fee also applies if you switch service.